tarcieri/stash/README.markdown

 Stash asks you to think of lists as being somewhat loosely ordered.
 This means that Stash will make its best effort to give you a list in order, however that order may shift around depending on how the backend storage system is implemented.
-Distributed systems may be interesting properties.
+Distributed systems may have interesting properties.

 Hashes
 ------